bvonboyen/bvonboyen.github.io/_posts/2025-10-17-season-update.md

 | Direct relegation (17–18) | 0.0 % | ±0.0 pp |

 The strong rise in international qualification probabilities reflects a widening gap within the league.
-A clear top six group, including VfB, is emerging while Köln, Wolfsburg, Bremen, and Mainz fall behind.
+A clear top six group, including VfB, is emerging while Köln, Wolfsburg, Bremen, and Mainz (will) fall behind.
 The next fixtures will test whether VfB can consolidate that advantage and remain in the European mix.

 ### Matchday 7 preview: VfL Wolfsburg – VfB Stuttgart